arunakarthik/Getting_Cleaning_Data_Course_Project/CodeBook.md

 Transformations
 ---------------

-- After associating the feature names given in the features.txt to the training and test data frames, prepared a subset of the dataset by filtering out only the required columns using the column indices produced by **grep**.
+- After associating the feature names given in the features.txt to the training and test data frames, prepared a subset of the dataset by filtering out only the required columns using the logical vector produced by **grep**.

 - SubjectIds and LabelIds given in separate files were read and attached to the main dataset using **cbind** function